 Rough Green Snake

-Rough green snakes are great beginner pet snakes because they're low-maintenance.
+Rough green snakes are great pet snakes because they're low-maintenance.

 Rough Green Snake Scientific Classification

 The non-venomous rough green snake is quite a remarkable sight.
 Identification is quite easy because their bright emerald, green scales are unmistakable.
 Still, they blend in with the lush plant life around them in their preferred habitats, which include wetlands, uplands, forests, and other areas that are abundant with insects.
 They are quite smooth and stealthy predators, stalking their prey until they can swallow them whole.